 If a dismissal situation gets ugly and either party conducts themselves in a manner that does not abide by the contract, this could end up in court.

 In this case, double-check your contract to ensure if and which agreed-upon statements were broken, and that both parties signed the contract.
-If worst comes to worst, seek legal counsel if you feel you’ve been taken advantage of in the situation.
+If worse comes to worst, seek legal counsel if you feel you’ve been taken advantage of in the situation.